 - e.
-Describe how parental consent is obtained for youth to participate in the program.
-Explain if additional information (e.g., intake form, participant application, and/or needs assessment) is obtained for a youth to be enrolled in the program. - f.
-Describe the services and supports provided to all individuals in the target population using CJCC grant funds and which agencies will provide these services. - State the proposed primary curriculum or evidence-based interventions that will be that will be employed during this grant period.
-Describe how this will be implemented. - Examples include- Aggression Replacement Therapy (ART), Thinking for A Change (T4C), and Multi-Systemic Therapy (MST). - Applicants should propose using juvenile interventions found to be Effective or Promising as described by CrimeSolutions.Gov http://www.crimesolutions.gov/TopicDetails.aspx?ID=62 - State and describe any other developmental activities program participants will receive in addition to the curriculum or intervention listed above.
-Explain how each of these developmental activities will be implemented. - Insert a chart that indicates the activity, the type of activity, and the number of hours per activity per youth. - An example chart is follows:
+Describe how parental consent is obtained for youth to participant in the program.
+Explain if additional information (e.g., intake form, participant application, and /or needs assessment) is obtained for a youth to be enrolled in the program. - f.
+Describe the services and supports provided to all individuals in the target population using CJCC grant funds and which agencies will provide these services. - g.
+State and describe any other developmental activities program participants will receive in addition to the curriculum or intervention listed above.
+Explain how each of these developmental activities will be implemented.

+Insert a chart that indicates the activity, the type of activity, and the number of hours per activity per youth.

+• An example chart is follows:

 Activity Туре Number of Hours per Youth

-Primary Evidence-Based Juvenile Justice Intervention Multi-Systemic Therapy 6
+Primary Evidence-Based Juvenile Justice Intervention Teen Peer Court 6

-Developmental Community Service/ BARJ model 2
+Developmental Community Service 2

-Developmental Botvin Life Skills 3
+Developmental Educational Services 3

 Developmental Counseling 2

 Developmental Tutoring 2

-Total Program Hours Per Yo 15
+Total Program 15